Tunisian-GitHub-Community/Book-notes/README.md

 ## the Decorator Pattern
 `Classes should be open for extension, but closed for modification`
 * The decorator Pattern attacks additional responsabilities to an object dynamically.

+## the Factory Pattern
+* The factory pattern lets a class defer instantiation to subclasses.
+`Depend upon abstractions.
+Do not depend upon concrete classes`